컴퓨팅 설계

-The specifications of the computing services provided by Samsung Cloud Platform are as follows.
+The computing service specifications provided by Samsung Cloud Platform are as follows.

 | Product | Type | CPU | Memory | Option | Option |